mwarning/meshnet-lab/results/README.md

 Notes:

-- a low packet arrival rate makes the corresponding traffic result data meaningless
+- a low packet arrival rate makes the corresponding traffic result data meaningless (e.g. the complete line data :/)
+- some routing protocols cause a huge amount of traffic on certain topologies with no latency:
+  - yggdrasil on a line
+  - batman-adv on rtree and grid4
 - batman-adv has a low hop limit
 - grid4 and line topologies (even more so with no traffic/latency limitations) are pathological
 - these three graphs took 55 hours to generate